 Breakfast and evening meals will be taken within our accommodation and prepared by our live-in chef.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
 In the field, we take a picnic lunch and home-bakes.
-We might also squeeze in coffee and cake stops along the way!
 We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure to satisfy your needs.

 Weather is very changeable in the Highlands and you should expect anything from warm, calm conditions to wintry squalls.
 Temperatures are likely to range from 5c to 15c with the possibility of strong winds.

 Midges aren’t usually an issue at this time of year but can be present on calm, mild days.
 We suggest you bring a suitable repellent.

 Jack has been a professional guide in the Highlands for the past ten years.
 He now works directly for the Cairngorms Connect project, carrying out practical conservation on the ground within the project area.
 He has combined a lifelong love of the outdoors with a working knowledge of land management in the Highlands.
 He is enthusiastic to share the wonders of the Cairngorms and the conservation work of Cairngorms Connect project with guests from around the world.

 22-25 Oct 2021